Have you been worrying about giving your groom’s speech ever since you popped the question? You’re not alone!

 Heidi advises that although there are probably plenty of other people who you would love to thank for their contributions and help towards your special day, try to avoid thanking half of the guest list.

-Agreeing with Adrian, Heidi suggests that your new partner should be the main focus of your speech: “This is a once in a lifetime opportunity to drop a public love-bomb on your partner and considering they’ve just agreed to tolerate all of your habits and box sets for the rest of their life, it’s the least you can do!
+Agreeing with Adrian, Heidi suggests that your new partner should be the main focus of your speech.
+She says, “This is a once-in-a-lifetime opportunity to drop a public love-bomb on your partner and considering they’ve just agreed to tolerate all of your habits and box sets for the rest of their life, it’s the least you can do!

 “Remember, every groom thinks his partner is gorgeous, kind and generally amazing so avoid cliché terms and words and concentrate on what makes them unique.
 Nailing their individual and quirky characteristics shows that you really get your new husband or wife and your friends and family will love you for that.”